 Destroyed in the war, the ruins are not in great shape.
 Not much has been done to restore them either, but it encloses a large chapter of Vietnamese history itself.
 You can take a half-day tour from Hoi An.

-Book a day trip to My Son: From Hoi An: My Son Sanctuary Early Morning Tour
+Book a day tour to My Son

 Visit the Central Market